Skip to main content

 • Evening: 0–6 mcg/dL

-Older adults often produce less cortisol, which can lead to fatigue or weakened stress response.
+Older adults often produce less cortisol, which, according to the NIH, can lead to fatigue or weakened stress response.
 However, consistently high levels may indicate underlying health issues like chronic inflammation or adrenal overactivity.

 Note: These ranges are general guidelines.
 Always consult a healthcare provider to interpret your results, as individual factors like medications, chronic illness, or autoimmune diseases (e.g., Addison’s or Cushing’s syndrome) can impact levels.